-School meals have been offered continuously at our sites during the crisis.
-These are pre-packaged meals and are distributed to students by staff wearing gloves and face masks.
-Furthermore, staff has informed students and families of the additional support available through various food banks and other local resources.
+School meals have been offered continuously at our site since the beginning of school closures.
+Students and their families are able to pick up pre-packaged meals on a daily basis.
+These meals are pre-packaged meals and are distributed to students by staff wearing gloves and face masks.
+Furthermore, students and families have been informed of the additional support available through various food banks and other local resources.
 The school is following the advice of relevant governmental authorities.
 Social distancing practices are visibly posted at all sites.